-Each school year, the VIRTUS will provides a theme that introduces and builds on basic concepts of the Teaching Teaching Touching Safety Guide.
+Each school year, VIRTUS provides a theme that introduces and builds on basic safety concepts through its Teaching Touching Safety Guide.
 The material is developmentally appropriate for each age group and includes content and activities that reinforce the important concepts presented.

-We continue to affirm parents as the first educators of their children, and all VIRTUS programs offer opportunities for parental involvement.
-Please take time to review the VIRTUS program.
-Your questions or comments about the programs should be forwarded to Fr.
-Charles Puthota, Director of Pastoral Ministry, at Puthota.Charles@sfarch.org, and his assistant, Karen Guglielmo, at Guglielmok@sfarch.org.
-Thank you for all that you do to implement these programs and to keep our children safe.
+We continue to affirm parents as the first educators of their children.
+All VIRTUS programs offer opportunities for parental involvement.
+Please take time to review the VIRTUS website and its programs at www.VIRTUS.org.
+We are interested in your input, and invite you to send your questions or comments about the programs to Deacon Fred Totah, Director of Pastoral Ministry, at Totah.Fred@sfarch.org, and his assistant, Karen Guglielmoni, at GuglielmoniK@sfarch.org.

+Thank you for all that you do to implement these important programs as we work together to keep our children safe.